guggio/start_hack/README.md

 Our Product Vision - Tired of working?
 Looking for ‘water cooler’ chats?
 Hop in on our Social platform and open a break out room to connect with your colleagues, play a game, go for walks together or listen to your CEO talking about latest company news..

 Use Case -

--engagement with co-workers
+- engagement with co-workers
--increase happiness and fitness quotient
+- increase happiness and fitness quotient
--informal setup with no prior scheduling required -easy to use, flexible and not restricted
+- informal setup with no prior scheduling required
+- easy to use, flexible and not restricted
--screen time breaks
+- screen time breaks

 Features -
 - All Company Employees can activate their account